Chudybyk333/whatToDo/README.md

 React native app that helps you manage your long and short term tasks (project made by a 3-person group for a software engineering class).
 Not fully operational as only people with access to AGH University of Science and Technology network can connect with database and use this app.

-App was made using this list of technologies:
+App was made using this list of technologies: React Native, express.js, Node.js, Axios, expo, MySQL
--React Native
--express.js
--Node.js
--Axios
--expo
--MySQL